AckerlyXu/heima/articles/hdinsight/hdinsight-use-sqoop.md

     This is fine for other examples that use this data, but we must remove these exceptions before we can import into the Azure SQL database or SQL Server.
 Sqoop export  fails if there is an empty string or a line with a fewer elements than the number of fields defined in the Azure SQL database table.
 The log4jlogs table has 7 string-type fields.

     This procedure creates a new file on the cluster: tutorials/usesqoop/data/sample.log.
-To examine the modified data file, you can use the Azure Portal, an Azure Storage explorer tool, or Azure PowerShell.
+To examine the modified data file, you can use the Azure portal, an Azure Storage explorer tool, or Azure PowerShell.
 [Get started with HDInsight][hdinsight-get-started] has a code sample for using Azure PowerShell to download a file and display the file content.
 6. Export a data file to the Azure SQL database.

     The source file is tutorials/usesqoop/data/sample.log.
 The table where the data is exported to is called log4jlogs.

    > [!NOTE]
    > Other than connection string information, the steps in this section should work for an Azure SQL database or for SQL Server.
 These steps were tested by using the following configuration:
    >
    > * **Azure virtual network point-to-site configuration**: A virtual network connected the HDInsight cluster to a SQL Server in a private datacenter.
 See [Configure a Point-to-Site VPN in the Management Portal](../vpn-gateway/vpn-gateway-point-to-site-create.md) for more information.
    > * **Azure HDInsight 3.1**: See [Create Hadoop clusters in HDInsight using custom options](hdinsight-hadoop-provision-linux-clusters.md) for information about creating a cluster on a virtual network.
    > * **SQL Server 2014**: Configured to allow authentication and running the VPN client configuration package to connect securely to the virtual network.
    >
    >
 7. Export a Hive table to the Azure SQL database.
 8. Import the mobiledata table to the HDInsight cluster.

-    To examine the modified data file, you can use the Azure Portal, an Azure Storage explorer tool, or Azure PowerShell.
+    To examine the modified data file, you can use the Azure portal, an Azure Storage explorer tool, or Azure PowerShell.
 [Get started with HDInsight][hdinsight-get-started] has a code sample about using Azure PowerShell to download a file and display the file content.

 ### The PowerShell sample
     # Prepare an Azure SQL database to be used by the Sqoop tutorial